-One of the island's top attractions is the Langkawi SkyCab (cable car) and SkyBridge.
-The exhilarating experience begins at the Oriental Village from which the cable car ascends over rainforest, lush valleys and rugged cliffs to a height of 2,300 feet above sea level.
-Awaiting you at the summit of Mount Mat Chinchang, aside from the breathtaking views, is the SkyBridge, a curved steel suspension bridge that sweeps for 400 feet to a neighbouring mountain.
-Another popular attraction is Underwater World Langkawi, which has an innovative underground tunnel that provides wonderful views of the varied marine life.
+One of the island’s top attractions is the Langkawi SkyCab (cable car) and SkyBridge.
+The exhilarating experience begins with an ascent by cable car over rainforest, lush valleys and rugged cliffs to the summit of Mount Mat Chinchang.
+Here, aside from breathtaking views, you can take a walk on the SkyBridge, a curved steel suspension bridge that sweeps for a terrifying 400 feet to a neighbouring mountain.
+Another popular place to visit is Underwater World Langkawi, known for its innovative Tunnel Tank.

-As capitals go, Kuah is tiny, but it does have a night market and a couple of shopping malls where you can make the most of the fact that this is a duty free island.
-Kuah and Cenang Beach offer the widest choice of restaurants, but hidden gems are scattered throughout the island.
-From tapas to tantalising Thai cuisine and delectable seafood, you'll find that you're never too far away from culinary delights.
+The tiny capital, Kuah, has a night market and a couple of shopping malls where you can make the most of the island’s duty free status.
+Kuah and Cenang Beach are where you’ll find the widest choice of restaurants; however, hidden gems are also scattered island-wide.

 - Island hopping